We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(n), where n is the length of the input string.
-Space Complexity: O(1), since we are using a constant amount of extra space for the result string.
+Time Complexity: O(n), where n is the length of the string, as we process each character at most once.
+Space Complexity: O(n) for the output string.

 Solution